 Maser, L.; Flosdorf, K.; Langer, R. Synthesis and Reactivity of Iron(II) Hydride Complexes Containing Diphenylphosphine Ligands.
 J. Organomet.
 Chem.
 2015, 791, 6-12.

 Chew, R. J.; Li, X. R.; Li, Y.; Pullarkat, S. A.; Leung, P. H. Pd-Catalyzed Enantiodivergent and Regiospecific phospha-Michael Addition of Diphenylphosphine to 4-oxo-Enamides: Efficient Access to Chiral Phosphinocarboxamides and Their Analogues.
 Chem.
 Eur.
 J. 2015, 21 (12), 4800-4804.

 Catches fire spontaneously if exposed to air.
-Self-heating in large quantities; may catch fire.
+Harmful if swallowed.
 Causes skin irritation.
 Causes serious eye irritation.
 May cause respiratory irritation.